Premier League record win: What is the highest scoreline in UK top flight football history? | Goal.com

 Biggest winning Premier League margin

-The Red Devils currently hold the record for the margin of the largest Premier League win with their 9-0 victory over Ipswich in 1994.
+The Red Devils first held the record for the margin of the largest Premier League win with their 9-0 victory over Ipswich in 1994.

-Andy Cole scored five goals for the home side, with Mark Hughes netting twice after Roy Keane opened the scoring in the 15th minute.
+Leicester equalled the record when thhey scored nine goals past Southampton in October 2019.

 |Goals margin